Get

 We can all be impressed with our canine companions.
 They are intelligent and capable of learning about a broad spectrum of different jobs and services.
 When training for specific kinds of therapy, they must undergo extensive training in the subject.
 This can take months and even years, depending on the type of service a dog will do.

 When it comes to hospice therapy, a dog will come to spend time with a person during this transition.
-The person can feel the dog’s presence, pet it, or do whatever they are capable of doing to take their mind off of the situation or just ease their anxiety.
+The person can feel the dog’s presence, pet them, or do whatever they are capable of doing to take their mind off of the situation or just to ease their anxiety.

-Often just the dog’s presence alone will comfort a person.
-These dogs will have a handler who will control the duration and interaction of the visit, so they can also provide companionship to those in hospice care.
+Often, just the dog’s presence alone will comfort a person.
+These dogs will have handlers who will control the duration and interaction of the visits, so they can also provide companionship to others in hospice care.

 What Types of Dogs Are Best Suited for This Role?

-Certain breeds are often selected due to extreme trainability.
-Some examples of this would include a Golden Retriever, a Border Collie, a Bernese Mountain Dog, a Poodle, and a Labrador Retriever.
-You might also see a German Shepherd or similar breed in this role.
+Certain breeds are often selected due to their extreme trainability.
+Examples include Golden Retrievers, Border Collies, Bernese Mountain Dogs, Poodles, and Labrador Retrievers.
+You might also see German Shepherds or similar breeds in this role.

 These dogs are required to complete an obedience training program or pass an obedience test before being considered for use as hospice therapy dogs.
 Once they are fully trained in the field, they are placed with facilities or private owners to carry out the task.
 Having a hospice therapy dog is something that people can do for a company or on their own as a business entity.